 You want your lawyer to be engaged for two reasons.
 First, you want to make sure you have their full attention when you’re talking with them.
 Second, you want them to have an interest in your cawse.
 A disengaged lawyer will only do the bare minimum of work to pursue your lawsuit; you could likely get similar results by going it alone.
 If your lawyer is engaged, they’ll likely ask a lot of detailed questions.

 Does the Lawyer Communicate Clearly?

-When speaking with a car accident lawyer in Vero Beach, FL, such as Tuttle Law, it’s vital that you understand what they’re talking about.
+When speaking with a car accident lawyer in Vero Beach, FL, such as Tuttle Larsen, P.A., it’s vital that you understand what they’re talking about.
 They’ll use plain language to explain the legal process, their fees and how they will work on your case.
 This isn’t a situation where you want to just think you know what’s going on — you definitely need to know what’s going on.

 Does the Lawyer Provide References?

 If the lawyer has testimonials on their website, that’s fantastic.
 But it’s even better if they have references, people you can have a conversation with about the lawyer.
 While no scrupulous lawyer would write fake testimonials, it’s not out of the realm of possibility.
 With references you can speak with, the degree of trust you have in the lawyer goes up.